Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 when re-transmission of lost packets is performed.

 However, QUIC can use congestion control to detect congestion and throughput bottlenecks, and refuse sending above the certain limit.
-Then, SRT MUST handle such cases eventually dropping packets the loss of which it is not able to recover.
+Then, SRT MUST handle such cases eventually dropping packets the loss of which can no longer be recovered.

 It would make sense for a QUIC connection to provide this throughput limitation value back to SRT.
 In that case SRT can use the number to make clever and transport-aware retransmission decisions.